Giuseppe de Begnis: Rossini's relationship with the de Begnis couple, 1817 to 1819

 That same year while in Verona, the de Begnis couple met a very young Donizetti.
 In the course of time his voice matured and his technique became more sophisticated and as early as 1821 he was described as baritone.
 In 1818, for the grand inauguration of the newly built Teatro Nuovo in Pesaro, Rossini wanted Isabella Colbran and Andrea Nozzari—who had appeared in the Naples premiere—for a new production of his Armida.
 However budget constraints forced him to downsize and when an attempt to secure his friend Rosa Morandi for La gazza ladra failed, he engaged Giuseppina Ronzi de Begnis as Ninetta and, at a reduced fee, her husband Giuseppe de Begnis as the Mayor.
+He often composed with particular performers in mind.
 This move left him with enough money to engage a first class tenor like Alberico Curioni for the role of Giannetto.